Important: iOS 14 and WatchOS 7 Updates

 HeartCast was developed and tested with the Peloton Bike.
 However, it uses an open bluetooth specification that is supported by a broad set of fitness equipment, bike computers, and related mobile apps.
 This list is not comprehenisve and is updated by users who are experimenting and alerting us.
 We do not have access to every device to confirm, but we are working to confirm with the community.
 Please email us with your findings!

-- Peloton Mobile App on the iPad, broadcasting from HeartCast on your iPhone.
-[Confirmed.
-Trippy!]
+- Peloton Mobile App on the iPad, click to see how

-- TrainerRoad Mobile App - Reported by TrainerRoad Users.
-[Confirmed by HeartCast Team on iPad]
+- TrainerRoad Mobile App on the iPad: Reported by TrainerRoad Users.
+Confirmed by HeartCast Team.

 Unsupported Fitness Equipment - Working on it!

-- Sufferfest Mobile App - [Connects, but heart rate is inconsistently displayed]
+- Sufferfest Mobile App: Unsupported: Connects, but heart rate is inconsistently displayed

-- Garmin Edge 830 - [Unsupported currently.
-Problems reported by Users]
+- Garmin Edge 830 (and others): Unsupported: problems reported by Users

 Connect HeartCast with your Fitness Equipment